iLVL-Key/FFXI/addons/Vanity/readme.md

 ## Changelog

+Version 3.1.1
+- Fixed a saving issue with multiple characters.
+(Thanks again Mekaider!)

 Version 3.1
 - Adjusted calls to save and a few other functions to be multi-box friendly.
+(Thanks Mekaider!)
 - Adjusted Job Change Delay to use a timestamp instead of a countdown timer.
 Mostly just because it's cleaner and more reliable.
 - Fixed After Zone Delay not showing "Off" correctly in the help command if set to 0
 - Fixed Mog House in Al Zahbi not being recognized as a "town" zone.